 In this article, we’ll be talking about stablecoins!
 These interesting cryptocurrencies are likely the next step in adoption for crypto and they offer a wide variety of benefits.
 What are they though and how do you use stable assets in your trading strategy?
 Let’s find out!

 Stablecoins can be pegged to nearly anything in theory and there are coins pegged to multiple fiat currencies and even things like gold and silver.
 What differs for stablecoins is how the peg is maintained, and the entire system is based on trust.
-That is, trust that the issuer of the coin can maintain the currency’s value.
+That is trust that the issuer of the coin can maintain the currency value.

-The stablecoins are pegged to a particular asset, such as the US dollar.
+Stablecoins are pegged to a particular asset, such as US dollar.
 The way they work differs a little depending on the currency, but they all require some type of system which can balance the scales and keep everything in order.